Central is reopening in a safe and healthy way. Read our latest update.

 Lauren and her husband Kevin moved to the city in 2015 from Colorado and joined Central shortly thereafter.
 Prior to Central, Lauren worked as the National Director of Events for the New Canaan Society and as Lead Planner for Public Affairs at Focus on the Family.
 She also served as a Teaching Leader for Bible Study Fellowship in Indiana and Colorado.
 Lauren is a graduate of Wheaton College with a degree in English Literature and has taught high school English in Chicago and California.
 Lauren and Kevin have three daughters, Emma, Blake and Lillian.

-Mary-Catherine has been a member of Central since 2012 and joined the staff as the Communications and Office Manager in March 2018.
+Mary-Catherine has been a member of Central since 2012 and joined the staff in March 2018.